m-ashry-eg/SAA-C03/notes/README.md

   - ### RDS Encryption at Rest

-    - **AWS Manage Key (AWS KMS)**: This is the default option and uses AWS Key Management Service (KMS) to manage encryption keys.
+    - **AWS Manages the Keys (AWS KMS)**: This is the default option and uses AWS Key Management Service (KMS) to manage encryption keys.
     With this option, AWS manages the keys for you, and you have the option to use default keys or create custom ones.

-    - **Customer Manage Key (CMK)**: With this option, you can use KMS keys that you create and manage.
+    - **Customer Manages the Keys (CMK)**: With this option, you can use KMS keys that you create and manage.
 This allows you for more fine-grained control over key management.

 ## Amazon Backup